AlFra432/aftertyping/README.md

 $(selector).afterTyping(callback);
 ```
 Callback function can optionally have two arguments.
-First represents trimmed value of input element, and second is jquery object of the same sender element.
+First represents trimmed value of an input element, and second is jquery object of the same sender element.
 >**value** is equivalent to **obj.val().trim()**

 ##**Plugin Settings**
 + `delay` - time in ms for plugin to wait for another key press.
-After that time, if no key is pressed, plugin executes callback function.
+If no key is pressed after that time, plugin will execute callback function.
 Default value is **500**.
-+ `executeCallbackOnInit` - if _true_ plugin also executes callback function on initialization, if _false_ it does not.
-Default is **true**
++ `executeCallbackOnInit` - If _true_ plugin will also execute callback function on initialization, else _false_.
+Default value is **true**
-+ `executeCallbackOnEnter`- if _true_  plugin executes callback function immediately after ENTER is pressed, if _false_ it does not.
-Default is **true**
++ `executeCallbackOnEnter`- If _true_  plugin will execute callback function immediately after key ENTER is pressed, else _false_.
+Default value is **true**

 ##[**Simple Example**](https://github.com/AlFra432/aftertyping/blob/master/examples/example1.html)
 ```html